Maybebop: Jan Malte Bürger

 Jan Malte Bürger (born 8 May 1979 in Göttingen) had vocal training from a young age in the Göttingen Boys' Choir.
 After completing his Abitur, he worked in a call-centre and studied singing privately.
 Jan Malte Bürger currently lives with his family in Hamburg.

 He joined Maybebop in 1999 as a countertenor, succeeding Cem Arnold Süzer.

 Lukas Teske

 Lukas Herbert Helmut Teske (born 16 February 1980 in Halle) is the youngest member of Maybebop, and lives with his family in Berlin.
 Prior to joining the group in 2002, he was a member of the a cappella group MuSix.
 Teske sings tenor and mainly focuses on vocal percussion.

 Sebastian Schröder

 Heinrich Sebastian Schröder (born 19 September 1974 in Hanover) sings bass.
 Before joining Maybebop he played the violin, and he mainly focused on classical music.
-In 2020 he announced his departure from the band, after he had to be replaced by Christoph Hiller for quite some time due to health reasons.
+In 2020 he announced his departure from the band, after he had to be replaced by Christoph Hiller for quite some time for health reasons.